-Socioeconomic status affects cancer trial referralsDecember 7th, 2012 in Cancer
+Socioeconomic status affects cancer trial referralsDecember 7, 2012 in Medicine & Health / Cancer

 (HealthDay)—Patients of lower socioeconomic status are less likely to be referred to participate in early-phase cancer trials compared with patients of higher socioeconomic status, according to research published online Dec.
 3 in the Journal of Clinical Oncology.